How much is there and how will it flow?

 Beneath your feet lies a reservoir.
 There are two essential things we need to know about that thing.

-How much is there.
+How much HC is there.

-How easily will it come out.
+How easily will it flow.

-The petrophysical metrics which inform us of how much is there is Equivalent HC Column, feet or metres, and how easily it will come out is Flow Capacity, mdft or mdm.
+The petrophysical metrics which inform us of how much HC is there is Equivalent HC Column, feet or metres, and how easily it will come out is Flow Capacity, mdft or mdm.
 Note that these are both accumulated values, not averages.

 The petrophysicist’s task is to measure these two essential as accurately and as finely as possible with the means at his/her disposal.
 The petrophysicist is better equipped to do so than any other team member.
 Having done this the petrophysical EHC and kh must become the absolute reference for these fundamental characteristics.
 The first requirement of any model, at whatever scale, which purports to describe the resource, must be to equal to the petrophysical EHC and petrophysical kh at the well tracks.
 Permeability averaging is the servant of this requirement, not the master.
 Whatever means has been adopted to ‘average’ permeability must honour the petrophysical reference at the well track.
 If it does not the model is wrong, period.

-Upscaling Geomodels – Permeability Averaging vs. Permeability Sum
+Upscaling Geomodels – Permeability Averaging vs Permeability Sum

 Imagine your reservoir as a road cutting.
 It contains a certain amount of hydrocarbons (EHC, m) and has a certain Flow Capacity (kh, mDm) regardless of what scale we choose to describe it at: 15cm (logs), 1m (static geo-model) or 5m (reservoir simulation geo-model).
 All models must honor these facts.
 If they do not they are wrong.
-These facts cannot be dismissed as “an upscaling problem”, an attitude commonly expressed in meetings.
+These facts should not be glossed over as “an upscaling problem”, a dismissive attitude commonly expressed in meetings.
 The permeability averaging method is not a fact about the reservoir.
-It’s flow capacity, kh, is.
-The averaging method must equal our best estimate of kh and is simply the mathematical device which achieves this value for kh in the upscaled cell.
-The best estimate of kh is typically the petrophysical well test calibrated, effective kh.
+It’s flow capacity is.
+The averaging method must equal our best estimate of kh and is simply that mathematical device which achieves the petrophysical value for kh in the upscaled cell.
+If the petrophysicist is competent the best estimate of kh will be the petrophysical well test calibrated, effective kh.
 This is the reference.